meshoptimizer

 size_t vertex_count = meshopt_generateVertexRemapMulti(&remap[0], NULL, index_count, index_count, streams, sizeof(streams) / sizeof(streams[0]));

 After this meshopt_remapVertexBuffer needs to be called once for each vertex stream to produce the correctly reindexed stream.
+For shadow indexing, similarly meshopt_generateShadowIndexBufferMulti is available as a replacement.

 Instead of calling meshopt_optimizeVertexFetch for reordering vertices in a single vertex buffer for efficiency, calling meshopt_optimizeVertexFetchRemap and then calling meshopt_remapVertexBuffer for each stream again is recommended.